1. Do I have to apply to the univeristy through CSU APPLY and then Ed.D. Program?

 This would depend on your background experience.
-It is not true that you can only work at the university if you choose our postsecondary option.
-Our Postsecondary specialization is more geared for those who wish to become administrator leaders in the community colleges and/or 4-year colleges.
-With an Ed.D. doctorate degree, you are able to “teach” at a university despite the option you choose.
+Our PreK-12 emphasis is for those students who have experience in the PreK-12 environment as it relates to education.
+Our postsecondary emphasis is more geared for those who wish to become administrator leaders in the community colleges and/or 4-year colleges.
+It is not true that you can only work at a community college or university if you choose our postsecondary emphasis.
+With an Ed.D. doctorate degree, you are able to “teach” or "lead" at a university despite the option you choose.

 4. Do I have to be working as a teacher educator to apply for the Ed.D.
 Program at Cal State LA?

 No, our program is very diverse in regards to student’s backgrounds and plans for their future.
 This is a “leadership” doctorate program.
 This program is designed to steer you in the direction of being a leader in your field.